Doctor Answers: Where Is Kidney Pain Felt?

 Understanding Kidney Pain Location and Symptoms

-Q: Where are your kidneys located in the body, and how does this relate to kidney pain location?
+Q: Where are your kidneys located in the body, and how does this relate to the location of kidney pain?

 Dr. Parra answers: The kidneys are a pair of bean-shaped organs located in the lower back.
-They sit within a compartment of the abdominal cavity far to the back, behind other internal organs, on each side of the spine below the rib cage.
-The right kidney is usually positioned lower than the left to make space for the liver.
+They sit within a compartment of the abdominal cavity, far to the back, behind other internal organs, on each side of the spine below the rib cage.
+The right kidney is typically positioned lower than the left to accommodate the liver.
 This is why kidney pain is often felt in the back or flank area.

 According to medical literature about kidney pain diagnosis, flank pain caused by kidney disease is typically located between the lower ribs and the top of the hips.
 The discomfort can sometimes be felt on both sides, but experiencing it on only one side is much more common.
 It mainly depends on whether one or both kidneys are affected.
 Patients describe it as a dull, aching pain deep inside the back when it’s insidious.
 However, the pain can become sharp and severe when kidney stones move or during an infection.

-Radiation of pain is also an important way to distinguish kidney pain from other sources of discomfort.
+Radiation of pain is also a meaningful way to distinguish kidney pain from other sources of discomfort.
 The pain may radiate toward the side of the abdomen, the groin, or even the inner thigh.
 The genitals can also be affected due to shared nerve pathways that cross before reaching the brain, which can lead to referred pain in these areas.

 Q: How can you tell the difference between kidney pain and back pain, especially if the pain is in your lower back?

-Dr. Parra answers: It is very important for doctors to distinguish between kidney pain and other sources of back pain, usually by considering the location, type of pain, and any associated symptoms.
-There is abundant medical literature on this differentiation, but sometimes it all comes down to common sense, as kidney pain usually has urinary features that pinpoint the source of the pain to the urinary system.
+Dr. Parra answers: It is crucial for doctors to differentiate between kidney pain and other sources of back pain, typically by considering the location, type of pain, and any associated symptoms.
+Medical literature is abundant on this differentiation, but sometimes it all comes down to common sense, as kidney pain typically exhibits urinary features that pinpoint the source of the pain to the urinary system.

 First, it’s crucial to note that kidney pain is not superficial.
-Instead, it is felt deep within the body and is often described as dull and difficult to pinpoint to a specific area.
-Rather than using a finger to locate the pain, patients typically move their hands around the flank area on one or both sides.
-The pain does not change with posture or movement and may radiate to the side of the abdomen, the groin, or inner thigh; however, such radiation occurs spontaneously and does not depend on the patient’s actions.
+Instead, it is felt deep within the body and is often described as dull, with difficulty pinpointing it to a specific area.
+Rather than using a finger to locate the pain, patients typically move their hands around the flank area on one or both sides of the body.
+The pain does not change with posture or movement and may radiate to the side of the abdomen, the groin, or the inner thigh; however, such radiation occurs spontaneously and is not dependent on the patient’s actions.

-It’s also important to consider any accompanying symptoms, like urinary changes, which can help identify if the pain is related to the urinary system.
+It’s also important to consider any accompanying symptoms, such as urinary changes, which can help identify whether the pain is related to the urinary system.
 For example, flank pain combined with blood in the urine, urgency, and burning may indicate kidney infections, with or without stones.
 If nausea and fever are the main symptoms, kidney stones are likely the cause.
-Conversely, if the pain is closer to the hips, worsens with stretching or lifting, is triggered by physical activity, and is relieved by massage or resting the back, it probably isn’t related to urinary or systemic issues.
+Conversely, if the pain is closer to the hips, worsens with stretching or lifting, is triggered by physical activity, and is relieved by massage or resting the back, it is likely not related to urinary or systemic issues.

-Q: Why do my kidneys hurt only on one side, is there a reason kidney pain is felt more on the right or left?
+Q: Why do my kidneys hurt only on one side?
+Is there a reason why kidney pain is felt more on the right or left side?

-Dr. Parra answers: Kidney pain can sometimes be felt on both sides, but certain types of kidney issues are more common on one side.
+Dr. Parra answers: Kidney pain can sometimes be felt on both sides, but certain types of kidney issues are more commonly associated with one side.
 For example, kidney stones are felt in the affected kidney.
 The same applies to localized infections like pyelonephritis or if you experience trauma to your kidneys or ureter obstructions on one side.

-Depending on the case, you might be more susceptible in one kidney, which could be due to functional or structural differences between the kidneys.
-The right kidney is positioned lower than the left because of the liver.
-Some people experience more frequent pain on the right side because this side may be more prone to mechanical problems, and the right kidney can sometimes be easier to feel when inflamed.
-On the left side, the kidney is close to the spleen, which can sometimes lead to a higher likelihood of pain radiating and differences in how pain is perceived.
+Depending on the case, you may be more susceptible to issues in one kidney, which could be due to functional or structural differences between the kidneys.
+The right kidney is positioned lower than the left due to the presence of the liver.
+Some people experience more frequent pain on the right side because this side may be more prone to mechanical problems, and the right kidney can sometimes be more easily felt when inflamed.
+On the left side, the kidney is located near the spleen, which can sometimes lead to a higher likelihood of pain radiating and variations in how pain is perceived.

 Unilateral pain typically results from kidney stones moving on one side, infection, blockage, or other medical conditions that need prompt treatment to prevent damage.
 Even if your pain is mild, you should undergo imaging and a urine test to determine the exact cause, regardless of whether you feel it in your left or right kidney area.
-Bilateral pain can also be triggered by kidney stones or infections, but it is more likely due to systemic causes or a blockage on the bladder or urethra.
+Kidney stones or infections can also trigger bilateral pain, but it is more likely due to systemic causes or a blockage in the bladder or urethra.

-Dr. Parra answers: Females experience kidney pain very similar to how men feel it.
-It is usually located in the same area, deep in the flank just below the ribs and to the side of the spine.
+Dr. Parra answers: Females experience kidney pain very similarly to how men feel it.
+It is usually located in the same area, deep in the flank, just below the ribs, and to the side of the spine.
 However, there are some differences in how it radiates because it may extend downward to the groin.
-Instead of being felt on the testicles, it is felt on the labia majora on the affected side.
+Instead of being felt on the testicles, it is thought on the labia majora on the affected side.

 Men and women also have a few anatomical differences that may cause unique considerations for each sex.
 For example, females have a shorter urethra, which increases their risk of urinary tract infections that can more easily develop into kidney infections if not promptly treated.
 This may lead to flank pain combined with systemic symptoms such as fever and chills.
-The shorter length of the urethra can also cause pain to be shorter in duration, especially when a kidney stone is traveling through the urinary tract.
-As a result, men’s pain may last longer than women’s as their kidney stones pass due to the extended urethra.
+The shorter urethra in females increases their risk of urinary tract infections, which can more easily ascend to the kidneys and cause pyelonephritis, leading to symptoms such as flank pain and systemic symptoms like fever and chills.

 We should also consider gynecologic conditions such as endometriosis and ovarian cysts, which often mimic kidney pain.
 Another factor to keep in mind is pregnancy, where a growing uterus increases the risk of urinary infections and obstruction caused by the enlarging uterus.
 Also, studies show that women with polycystic ovary syndrome are more prone to urological problems such as lower urinary tract symptoms (LUTS), overactive bladder (OAB), urinary tract infections (UTIs), and nephrolithiasis.

-Q: How to relieve kidney pain instantly, are there safe at-home methods for rapid kidney pain relief?
+Q: How to relieve kidney pain instantly?
+Are there safe at-home methods for rapid relief of kidney pain?

 Dr. Parra answers: Depending on the source of kidney pain, some at-home remedies may provide temporary relief, but they cannot replace medical treatment.
-The effectiveness of these methods depends on the underlying issue, and there is no instant cure you can do at home.
-However, you can try certain strategies to ease your discomfort or reduce the pain’s intensity.
+The effectiveness of these methods depends on the underlying issue, and there is no instant cure that can be done at home.
+However, you can try specific strategies to ease your discomfort or reduce the pain’s intensity.

-For example, if you experience mild, dull pain in your back caused by small, passing kidney stones, increasing your water intake can help flush the urinary tract and alleviate symptoms.
-Applying gentle heat, such as a heating pad or warm compress to the flank area, may also relax the muscles around your kidneys and lessen the pain.
-Resting in a comfortable position, like lying on your side with knees slightly bent, can further ease discomfort.
+For example, if you experience mild, dull back pain caused by small, passing kidney stones, increasing your water intake can help flush the urinary tract and alleviate symptoms.
+Applying gentle heat, such as a heating pad or warm compress, to the flank area may also relax the muscles around your kidneys and lessen the pain.
+Resting in a comfortable position, such as lying on your side with your knees slightly bent, can further ease discomfort.

 If your kidney pain is severe, persistent, accompanied by fever, difficulty urinating, or blood in your urine, seek urgent medical care.
 There is no at-home remedy for this type of pain, and these are red flags for conditions that could impact your long-term kidney health if not addressed immediately.